garrandall/popular-music-data/tracks/girlfriend--n-sync-nelly.md

 I don't know why you care (Why you thinking 'bout him, mamma?)
-He doesn't even know you're there (Ooh, no)
+He doesn't even know you're there (Oh no)
 Cause he don't love your eyes (No)
 And he don't love your smile (No)
 Girl, you know that ain't fair (C'mon)